CodeForBrazil/PeaceLabs/README.md

 ```

-### Environment Configuration
+### Environment Configuration Directory

-- Add a directory with the environment name in `web/application/config`
+1. Add a directory with the environment name in `web/application/config`
-- Copy of the config files with server specific values like `database.php`, `email.php` and `environment.php`
+2. Copy of the config files with server specific values like `database.php`, `email.php` and `environment.php`
-- Edit those files
+3. Edit those files

 # Documentation